elm-messenger/messenger-docs/docs/rendering/effects.md

 ```

 :::warning
 Using this effect to set the alpha of a single renderable may be slow.
-Use `alpha` from compositors instead to set alpha if possible (for example, set the alpha of a circle).
+Use rendering commands with `alpha` to set alpha for texture rendering.
 :::

 ### `fxaa`